Living Here

 -

-- Noise, vibration and dust can be expected from the project site.
+- Noise, vibration and dust from the work area is expected.

 - Pedestrian access restrictions.

-The Glenlyon St (Bramston-Herbert St) Road Upgrade project is funded by the Queensland Government’s Transport Infrastructure Development Scheme (TIDS) and Gladstone Regional Council.
+Turkey Beach Road Safety Improvement works are proudly funded by the Queensland Government through the Transport Infrastructure Development Scheme (TIDS) and Gladstone Regional Council.

 Water & Sewer interruptions